-- Search smarter: If you’re searching for jobs online, look for construction jobs that advertise little to no experience required.
-You might even want to start searching for terms like “general labor” or “construction labor” to get started in an unskilled position.
-You can also look for short-term or seasonal jobs.
+- Search smarter: If you’re searching for roles online, look for construction jobs that advertise little to no experience required.
+You can also look for short-term or seasonal work.
 Even short experiences can help you determine if you like the industry without a long-term commitment, or at least get your foot in the door.

-- Contact a temp agency: Not all jobs are advertised online, and temporary staffing agencies might have other opportunities available you’re not aware of.
+- Contact a temp agency: Not all positions are advertised online, and temporary staffing agencies might have other opportunities available you’re not aware of.

 With a Degree or Working to Get One

 - Choose your major and classes wisely: If you know exactly what kind of job you would like to have in construction, make sure you’re on track in your program.
 Find a mentor in a professor if you don’t already have one.
-If you haven’t chosen your major but know construction is where you want to be, try to talk to recent graduates in the field and listen to their thoughts and experiences.
+If you haven’t chosen your major but know construction is where you want to be, try to talk to recent graduates in the field about their experiences.